-This means it is a defense for an accused to say that he/she did not disobey an order on purpose.
+This means it is a defense for you to say that you did not disobey an order on purpose.

 Example: A superior court issues a lawful order directing Mark and Kelly (two co-workers) from not interacting with one another.
 One evening Mark accidentally comes into contact with Kelly at a restaurant.

 Here, the two parties are not guilty of contempt because there was no willful contact.